At 975 pages, David Wroblewski’s Familiaris is a looong book. Perhaps this is why it took him

 the tragic family history he weaves in his first novel.
 There’s plenty of other things in this novel

-for readers not into dogs – brilliant descriptions of the Pestigo Fire and the Northwoods, lore
+for readers not into dogs – brilliant descriptions of the Peshtigo Fire and the Northwoods, lore

 about cooking, woodworking and motorcycling.